jimbateson/jamesbateson.co.uk/src/articles/reflecting-on-and-rebranding-myself.md

 Accessibility is at the heart of everything I consider important, and over the last several years I have advocated for, and championed implementing accessibility culture, processes, workflows, skillshares and mentoring.

 It is something I would love to keep on doing in my next position.
 I feel that working on buildin components but also more closely with designs would be a very nice combination, and allow me to make earlier impacts and start communications earlier.

+Continuing to talk and write about accessibility is something I would also hope to make part of my new role.

+## Personal development